1998 Winter Olympics: Participating National Olympic Committees

 72 nations participated in the 1998 Winter Olympic Games for a total of 2,176 athletes, of which 787 were female and 1,389 were male.
 With the addition of five countries and another 439 athletes since the 1994 Winter Olympic Games at Lillehammer, Norway, these were the largest Winter Olympics ever at the time.
 The nations of Azerbaijan, Kenya, Macedonia, Uruguay, and Venezuela participated in their first Winter Olympic Games.
-Iran returned to the Winter games after a 22-year absence, and North Korea, India, Ireland, and Yugoslavia returned after 6 years.
+Iran returned to the Winter games after a 22-year absence, and North Korea, India and Ireland returned after 6 years.
+Yugoslavia appeared again as the Federal Republic of Yugoslavia.
 Five countries, Fiji, Mexico, San Marino, American Samoa, and Senegal, which were at the 1994 Games, did not participate in 1998.

 The United States had the largest athlete delegation with 186, followed by host Japan with 156, Canada with 144, and Germany with 125.
 Despite the large number of participating delegations, 40 of the 72 delegations had less than 10 athletes, with 12 nations having one sole athlete.
 15 nations had between 11 and 50 athletes, 11 nations had between 51 and 100 athletes, and six nations had more than 101 athletes.
 Nations that participated in the ice hockey tournaments generally had the largest athlete delegations.
 With the exception of Norway and Switzerland, all 12 national delegations with 60 or more athletes participated in either or both of the female or male ice hockey tournaments.

 The number in parentheses represents the number of athletes participating in official events.